th0my67/Arduino-Switch-For-Solar-Panels/README.md

 # Solar Panels / Inverter Arduino Switch

 The objective of this project is to activate a switch when the solar panel inverter produces power exceeding a certain threshold.
 Specifically, I aim to activate my boiler when the power output exceeds 5000W.
-This setup is tailored to function with an [Arduino Nano 33IoT](https://docs.arduino.cc/hardware/nano-33-iot/), the [MKR ETH Shield](https://docs.arduino.cc/hardware/mkr-eth-shield/), and a SolarEdge inverter compatible with SolarEdge Monitoring API v2.
+This setup is tailored to function with an [Arduino Nano 33IoT](https://docs.arduino.cc/hardware/nano-33-iot/) and a SolarEdge inverter compatible with SolarEdge Monitoring API v2.
 It emits a 3.3V signal from pin 6 when the inverter surpasses 5000W, which can be utilized to trigger a switch.
 Several Arduino libraries were utilized, primarily the [WifiNINA](https://www.arduino.cc/reference/en/libraries/wifinina/) library.
 Additionally, the project relies on the [SPI](https://www.arduino.cc/reference/en/language/functions/communication/spi/) library, the [Arduino Low Power](https://www.arduino.cc/reference/en/libraries/arduino-low-power/) library and the Arduino.h file provided within the IDE.

 ## Customization